AlbanESIEE/BPA-DE2--Digital-Electronics-/lab1-blink_arduino/test/README.md

 ### Morse code

-1. Listing of C code which repeats one "dot" and one "comma" *(here i use a dash, maybe it's simpler to visualize)* (BTW, in Morse code it is letter `A`) on a LED.
-Always use syntax highlighting, meaningful comments, and follow C guidelines:
+**1. Listing of C code which repeats one "dot" and one "comma" *(here i use a dash, maybe it's simpler to visualize)* (BTW, in Morse code it is letter `A`) on a LED.
+Always use syntax highlighting, meaningful comments, and follow C guidelines:**

 In this part of code, I defined the constants (delays) which are used after to emit the morse code.